oshankkumar/taskqueue-go/Readme.md

 - **Job Storage**: Separate and extensible storage for job metadata, with Redis and other database integrations.
 - **Atomic Dequeueing**: Ensures tasks are processed reliably using Redis Lua scripts.
 - **Pluggable Architecture**: Easily extend with custom implementations for enqueuing and job storage.
 This decoupled architecture allows you to independently scale and optimize the queuing system and job storage based on your needs.
+- **Dashboard**: TaskQueue-Go includes a feature-rich dashboard for monitoring queues and managing jobs.
 ---

 ## Installation